-- (1) Cristobal Signal Station will coordinate the anchorage entry/exit and the harbor movements. - (2) Only vessels having valid reasons, such as those listed below in paragraph (5), will be authorized to enter the breakwater. - (3) Vessels inside the inner anchorage may be required to return to the outer anchorage after their business is completed if the space is needed for other vessels. - (4) Large vessels of over 228.6 m (750 feet) in length or over 30.48 m (100 feet) in beam and vessels assigned a dangerous cargo PD, will normally be required to anchor in the outer anchorage. - (5) Priority for use of inner anchorages will normally be granted to vessels in the following order:
+- Cristobal Signal Station will coordinate the anchorage entry/exit and the harbor movements. - (2) Only vessels having valid reasons, such as those listed below in paragraph (5), will be authorized to enter the Cristobal Breakwater. - (3) Vessels inside the Cristobal Inner Anchorage may be required to return to the Outer Anchorage after their business is completed if the space is needed for other vessels. - (4) Large vessels of over 228.6 m (750 feet) in length or over 30.48 m (100 feet) in beam and vessels assigned a dangerous cargo PD, will normally be required to anchor at the Cristobal Outer Anchorage. - (5) Priority for use of inner anchorages will normally be granted to vessels in the following order:

 - Vessels requiring stores, crew changes, bunkering or other matters shortly before commencing southbound or immediately following northbound transit. - ii.
 Transiting vessels, in order of scheduled transit. - iii.
-Other vessels. - (6) Transiting vessels anchored in the outer anchorage must enter the breakwater in sufficient time to complete the boarding process without incurring a delay at the locks.
-After confirming that arrangements have been made for a pilot to meet the vessel just inside the breakwater, Cristobal Signal Station will inform the vessel when they are to enter. - (7) Normally, vessels shall not meet at the Cristobal breakwater entrance.
+Other vessels. - (6) Transiting vessels anchored at the outer anchorage must proceed to enter the Cristobal Breakwater in sufficient time to complete the boarding process without incurring a delay at the locks.
+After confirming that arrangements have been made for a pilot to meet the vessel just inside the breakwater, Cristobal Signal Station will inform the vessel when they are to enter. - (7) Normally, vessels shall not meet at the Cristobal Breakwater entrance.
 Every effort shall be made to maintain one-way traffic.
 Cristobal Signal Station shall arrange the order in which vessels will be authorized to enter/exit the breakwater. - (8) The order of entry/exit shall be communicated by Cristobal Signal Station to affected vessels in such a manner as to ensure that each vessel knows which vessel it will follow, or which vessel must clear before it proceeds.
-For example: - "PACIFIC STAR, two vessels will depart the breakwater before you may enter.
-You may enter when the TOYAMA and EAGLE have departed." - "RAINBOW LEADER, the SEA BREEZE will enter the breakwater before you may depart." - (9) Pilotage is required for vessels departing Anchorage Area C until the vessel is safely in the Channel clear of oncoming traffic. - (10) Other specific vessels, such as dead tows and vessels anchoring for bunker, may require pilotage when deemed necessary by the Cristobal Canal port captain or, in his absence, the Canal port captain on duty. - (11) Vessels should not enter, depart or move within Limon Bay and the inner harbor without a pilot, unless they have first contacted the Cristobal Signal Station and obtained authorization.
+For example: - a.
+"PACIFIC STAR, two vessels will depart the breakwater before you may enter.
+You may enter when the TOYAMA and EAGLE have departed." - b.
+"RAINBOW LEADER, the SEA BREEZE will enter the breakwater before you may depart." - (9) Pilotage is required for vessels departing Cristobal Inner Anchorage Area C until the vessel is safely in the Channel clear of oncoming traffic. - (10) Other specific vessels, such as dead tows and vessels anchoring for bunker, may require pilotage when deemed necessary by the Cristobal Canal port captain or, in his absence, the Canal port captain on duty. - (11) Vessels should not enter, depart or move within Limon Bay and the inner harbor without a pilot, unless they have first contacted the Cristobal Signal Station and obtained authorization.
 Authorization shall be given only for a specific time.
 If the vessel does not proceed at the appointed time, she may not proceed without first obtaining authorization for another under way. - (12) Vessels authorized to move in accordance with the provisions of paragraph 11, above, will be given a detailed account by Cristobal Signal Station of vessel movements, imminent or in progress.
-Similarly, all other vessels under way or preparing to get under way will be advised of the intended movement of non-piloted vessels. - (13) Bunkering may be permitted for light-draft vessels near the east breakwater and for deep-draft vessels at the inner explosive anchorage.
-Bunkering operations require approval of the Cristobal Canal port captain or, in his absence, the Canal port captain on duty.
+Similarly, all other vessels under way or preparing to get under way will be advised of the intended movement of non-piloted vessels. - (13) Bunkering may be permitted for light-draft vessels at Delta Anchorage near the east breakwater and for deep-draft vessels at the Inner Explosive Anchorage.

+Bunkering operations require approval of the Senior Canal port captain, Cristobal or, in his absence, the Canal port captain on duty.
 Bunkering operations will not be permitted in other anchorage areas.
 Pilots are required to anchor all vessels, either arriving from sea or departing the Canal, that will be taking on bunkers within the confines of Limon Bay.
 Exceptions to this rule may be made by the Canal port captain on duty.